intmus/intas19-20/_17-compound-intervals-and-triads/dictation4.md

 A syncopated rhythm is defined as a deviation from the flow of the expected rhythmic pattern.
 A syncopation often places accents or stresses in places where they aren't normally expected to occur.

 Syncopated rhythms occur virtually everywhere in popular and dance musics from many cultures.
+Some of America's greatest composers -- Scott Joplin, George Gershwin, and many others influenced by their work -- wrote characteristically syncopated rhythmic structures in their compositions (see the playlist for some famous examples).

 There are several types of syncopations.